 If you can devote at least two hours a day to finding a job, your chances of getting employed will increase.
 5-10 minutes a day is not enough to get involved in an effective job search.
 On weekdays, for at least 20 minutes a day, respond to vacancies that do not require a lot of time to apply (for example, if you can send a resume with one click and you do not need to write a cover letter).
 In the morning and in the evening, look through the vacancies on social networks – it is important to respond quickly.
 On Sunday, you can plan work for the week and analyse what has already been done.

-Step 5/ Update your resume
+Step 5/ How to get a job abroad: update your resume

 The general rule for European companies is that work experience should be presented in reverse chronological order.
 First you indicate the last place of work, and so on.